Review the following considerations before you configure and deploy Workspace ONE Boxer.

 Standalone enrollment is unique to Workspace ONE Boxer.
 This enrollment method allows end users to download the Workspace ONE Boxer app from the App Store or the Google Play Store without enrolling first.
 When the end user configures Workspace ONE Boxer, they must provide their login credentials such as their user name, password, server URL, and group ID.

 Standalone Enrollment supports (optional) Workspace ONE UEM Autodiscovery that can be configured on the UEM console.
 Autodiscovery system allows end users to enroll devices to environments and organization groups (OG) using their email addresses.
+The server URL and user group ID are pre-populated on the end-user devices from the Autodiscovery Service during standalone enrollment.

 Workspace ONE UEM does not support Boxer web-enrollment and only publishing Boxer as a managed application.